VictoriaShyika/Python_Tasks/README.md

-# Python Tasks
+# This repository is my Python exercises from [codewars](https://www.codewars.com/dashboard).
-Victoria Shyika
+Each directory consist of different level of difficulty.